GovTechSG/mcf-boilerplate-js/packages/node-boilerplate-middleware/README.md

 # Boilerplate Middleware
-Boilerplate middleware for Node projects in My Careers Future.
+Boilerplate middleware for Node projects in MyCareersFuture.

 ## Installation
 Install it via `npm` or `yarn`: